aumsathwara/SDusingAI/README.md

 5. **Iterate as Needed**: If you need to adjust the scope or requirements, modify the prompt and re-run the cells to generate an updated solution.

-## Example Workflow

-1. **Prompt**: "Create a basic contact management system with search and filter functionalities."
-2. **Outputs**:
-   - **Requirements**: A detailed software specification.
-   - **Design**: UML diagrams and system architecture.
-   - **Code**: Python/HTML/CSS code for the backend and frontend.
-   - **Testing**: Unit tests and validation scripts.
-   - **Documentation**: User manual and technical documentation.
-   - **Project Management**: Project timeline and task breakdown.

-## Future Enhancements

-- **Support for Agile Methodology**: Incorporate Agile workflows, enabling iterative development rather than the strict Waterfall model.
-- **Interactive Feedback**: Allow users to interact with the AI agents, providing feedback and adjusting the project in real-time.
-- **Advanced Role Customization**: Allow users to customize the behavior and responsibilities of each AI role for more advanced project setups.
-- **Cross-Platform Integration**: Enable integration with cloud services or APIs for larger-scale projects.

 ## License

 This project is open-source and available under the MIT License.
 Feel free to contribute, fork, or modify the project as needed.

-## Acknowledgments

-- **OpenAI**: For providing the AI agents that drive the entire software development process.
-- **Jupyter Notebook**: For offering an interactive platform to execute and visualize the process.
-- **Python**: For scripting and handling the automation of each SDLC phase.

----

-This project showcases how AI can automate the entire software development process, from requirements gathering to deployment and management.
-By simply providing a prompt, users can generate complex software systems using the Waterfall methodology.
-Happy experimenting with AI-driven software development!